 Candidate female and male account holders will develop an individualized maternity/paternity leave agreement with his/her department senior director.
 While individualized, the agreement will take into consideration the appointed missionary guidelines stated above.
-Departments need to minute the dates of maternity/paternity leave prior to or at the beginning of the leave and include information if vacation time will be taken.
 Departments also need to minute extensions to candidacy deadlines resulting from the leave.